What Is Orofacial or Craniofacial Pain?

-The specialty of Orofacial Pain Dentistry is concerned with the prevention, evaluation, diagnosis, treatment, and rehabilitation of orofacial pain disorders.
+The specialty of Orofacial Pain Dentistry is concerned with the prevention, evaluation, diagnosis, treatment, and rehabilitation of orofacial pain disorders or sometimes called TMD disorders.
+The word Craniofacial Pain has been used interchangeably with Orofacial Pain for many years.
+The terms orofacial and craniofacial should not confuse the patient seeking help.

 Orofacial pain is evolving and the scope of the field is enlarging.
 At the present time, orofacial pain encompasses: